 Your tour of St. Kitts will most likely begin in Basseterre, the largest city on the island.
 The Circus, which is actually a circular open space at the intersection of several streets, with shopping, restaurants, and numerous sites.
 Moving out to other areas of the island, visitors find piers filled with the colorful sails of docked boats, restaurants, beaches, and hotels, but mostly undeveloped land.

-In case you enjoy expanding your knowledge of unfamiliar places and cultures, you should consider visiting a museum during your vacation.
-To learn additional information about each museum, try clicking on the name.
+Assuming you like to become more aware of other cultures and places, you should consider visiting a museum during your vacation.
+To get additional information about each museum, click on the name.

 |National Museum||(869) 466-2744||Downtown Basseterre||St. Kitts|

-In case you like to learn about the history of an unfamiliar place, you might enjoy visiting some of these historical attractions while vacationing on St. Kitts.
+Do you like exploring the history of the places you visit?
+If that's the case, you might enjoy visiting one or two of these historical sites while on vacation on St. Kitts.

 If you are looking to do more sight-seeing, visit Brimstone Hill Fortress.
 It is Saint Anne Sandy Point Parish, in western St. Kitts.
 This UNESCO World Heritage Site was built by the British and once protected all of St.Kitts; a beacon of power for the whole of British Caribbean.
 It was eventually abandoned, and fell to ruins.